zhuochun/zhuochun.github.io/_posts/2013/2013-07-19-interactive-staging-in-git.markdown

 categories: Git
 ---

 One mistake I made is, when I found a bug while working on a task, I tend to fix it before continuing on the task.
-As a result, I often have two different changes in one file and ended with one big messy commit.
+As a result, I often have two different changes in one file and end with one big messy commit.

 If you make the same mistake, try command `git add -p` to clean up the mess.